anisurrahman072/React-Native-Advanced-Guide/New-Architecture/New-Architecture-in-depth.md

 - **It is asynchronous:** one layer submits data to a bridge and waits for the data to be processed by the other layer, even when it’s unnecessary.

-- **It is single threaded:** JavaScript used to be single-threaded, so computation that takes place has to be performed on that single thread.
+- **It is single-threaded:** JavaScript used to be single-threaded, so computation that takes place has to be performed on that single thread.

 - **Overhead costs:** each time one layer communicates with another, **it must serialize the data**.
 The other layer **must deserialize it**.
 JSON was chosen for its simplicity and human readability, despite being a lightweight format it has a cost associated with it.

 ## New Architecture of React Native (Quick overview)

-The **New Architecture** dropped the concept of The **Bridge** in favour of the **JavaScript Interface (JSI)**, with new components, which increased performance (the new architecture is available starting from RN 0.68).
+The **New Architecture** dropped the concept of The **Bridge** in favor of the **JavaScript Interface (JSI)**, with new components, which increased performance (the new architecture is available starting from RN 0.68).

-### All components of New Architecture
+### All components of the New Architecture

-Let’s know all the name of the components of New Architecture
+Let’s know all the names of the components of the New Architecture

 - **Codegen** (Native code generator)